 Fresh fruits are more than just decorations.
 They are actually a symbol of fertility.
-Use them to create a colorful centerpiece – and add a little pop.
+Use them to create a colourful centerpiece – and add a little pop.
 For summer weddings, go with limes, oranges or lemons.
 They give off just enough fragrance too to make your wedding refreshing.

 Use Wine Bottles